 We endeavor to listen to, learn from and lead with God's people in different cultures and contexts, through teaching the values of God's Kingdom, transforming and growing thriving communities, serving and preserving God's Creation.

 Leaders, especially in God's church, where all members are gifted for ministry, must learn how to lead effectively.
 Leadership in God's community is a matter of gifts given by the Spirit of God.
-RiverWind is in a partnership with Scriptures In Use, using the training materials authored by them to teah the stories of the Bible chronologically to indigenous cultures, who are more typically Oral rather than Reading cultures.
-They use memory and music, dance and drama, art and design to pass along the histories, movements, spiritual beliefs and social values of their cultures.
+RiverWind partners with learning organizations such as Development Associates International, using a non-formal Servant Leadership curriculum, as well as Scriptures In Use, using the training materials authored by them to the the stories of the Bible chronologically to indigenous cultures, which are more typically oral rather than reading cultures.
+The curriculum incorporates memory and music, dance and drama, art and design to pass along the histories, movements, spiritual beliefs and social values of their cultures transformed by the Gospel.

 As members of God's community, we do not live for ourselves, we live for others.
 Jesus called us to announce the Kingdom of God to the kingdoms of the world.
 In doing so he commissioned his followers to care for the poor and the powerless, the weak and the wounded, the dispossessed and the down-trodden, the hungry and the homeless, those who thirst for clean water as well as God's righteousness.

-Christians are a people of Scripture.
-The Christian Bible is a narrative, a Master Story, which begins with God's work of Creation (Genesis 1 & 2); it closes with God's work in bringing about a New Creation (Revelation 21 & 22).
-God created human beings male and female together to serve and preserve his Creatoin, his garden called Eden.
+Christians are a people with a Scripture.
+The Christian Bible is a narrative, a Master Story, begining with God's work of Creation (Genesis 1 & 2).
+The Story closes with God's work in bringing about a New Creation (Revelation 21 & 22).
+God created human persons, male and female together, to serve and preserve his Creatoin, his garden called Eden, the meeting place between heaven and earth.